The Treasure of the Sierra Madre: Story within a story: Lacaud’s narrative of an incident in the Viva Nuestro Rey Cristo Uprising

 The prospectors take up positions in a trench-like ravine with a view of the campsite, fortifying it like a military bunker.
 Howard assumes command with the consent of the others and holds a war council.

 Gold Hat and his men dismount and enter the campsite on foot, expecting to encounter only a lone hunter.
 Failing to find him, they quarrel and consider returning to the village.
 The prospectors silently observe these developments from their hidden defenses.
 As the 20-man bandit group prepare to spend the night, one member explores the vicinity and discovers Curtin in the trench.
 Curtin warns him away, and the bandit alerts his companions.

 Gold Hat approaches Curtin and identifies his cohorts as policia montada (mounted police), searching for outlaws who robbed a train.
 Curtin in turn demands that they show their police badges.
 Gold Hat, affronted, threatens Curtin with arrest for hunting without a license and possessing unregistered firearms.
 Curtin brandishes his rifle and the bandits determine to lay siege to his foxhole; they prefer to take him alive so as to torture him to death for entertainment.
 The methods they will use matches the iconography of Catholic Church and the practice of torture by the Inquisition.
 The bandits wear the icons of the Virgin Mary and Saint Joseph, believing they will protect them in their endeavors.

 Gold Hat tries to lure Curtin from his foxhole with promises of a gold watch.
 Rebutted, the outlaws construct movable barriers to assault the trench.
 Before they can deploy them, a company of genuine mounted police, alerted by villagers, appear and pursue Gold Hat and his gang as they flee the encampment.

-With the ordeal over, Howard, Dobbs and Curtin express a desire to terminate operations and return immediately to civilization, Howard confides to Dobbs and Curtin that Lacuad is an eccentric “eternal” – a prospector who becomes obsessed over a coveted diggings and will not abandoned even after decades of failure.
+With the ordeal over, Howard, Dobbs and Curtin express a desire to terminate operations and return immediately to civilization, Howard confides to Dobbs and Curtin that Lacaud is an eccentric “eternal” – a prospector who becomes obsessed over a coveted diggings and will not abandoned even after decades of failure.
 They leave him to his fate.
 Howard directs the dismantling of their mine so as to leave no trace of its existence.
 Howard warns his cohorts that the next phase – transferring the gold dust back to civilization – may be the riskiest phase and they become preoccupied with its challenges.
 Howard illustrates these dangers in his tale of the Dona Maria Mine.